rbms-bsc/DCRMR/_pages/Additional-notes/On-carrier-unit-with.md

 d) The [Publication statement](/DCRMR/ppdm/Publication-statement/) as found in the description for the manifestation, abridged as necessary, without using the mark of omission

 >**Example:**
-><CITE>Issued with: Dunton, John.
+><CITE>With: Dunton, John.
 The merciful assizes, or, A panegyric on the late Lord Jeffreys hanging so many in the West.
 London : Printed for Eliz.
 Harris, 1701</CITE>

 <a name="9.34.3.3">9.34.3.3</a> *Optionally*, record an RDA Access point for manifestation for the related manifestation(s) in addition to the note (see [RDA Toolkit: Access point for manifestation](https://access.rdatoolkit.org/Content/Index?externalId=en-US_ala-b110f24e-6bb0-3144-84c5-da69b4016504){:target="_blank"}).